 Go to Derived Symbols

-- If the symbol has only one derived symbol, ReSharper navigates to it directly.
+If the symbol has only one derived symbol, ReSharper will navigate to it directly.

-If necessary, you can change the default behavior so that even the single symbol is displayed in the drop-down list.
-To do so, clear the Go to Base/Inheritor if there is only one... check box on the page of ReSharper options.
+If necessary, you can change the default behavior so that even the single symbol is displayed in the list.
+To do so, clear the Go to Base/Inheritor if there is only one... checkbox on the page of ReSharper options ( Alt+R, O ).

-- If there are several derived symbols, they will be shown in a drop-down list.
-The drop-down list may contain items in both bold and regular font.
+If the symbol has several derived symbols, they will be listed in a drop-down.
+The list may contain items in both bold and regular font.
 Bold indicates that an item has direct inheritance, while the regular font is used for indirect inheritance.

 You can do one of the following: